 Antarctic penguins are one of the most iconic and fascinating creatures found on the southernmost continent.
 They are well-adapted to life in the extreme and inhospitable environment of Antarctica, and their unique behaviours and physical features make them a captivating subject for wildlife photographers.

 There are several species of penguins that can be found in Antarctica (specifically the Antarctic peninsula), each with its own unique characteristics and habitat preferences.
-The most commonly sighted penguin species in Antarctica include the Adélie penguin, the Chinstrap penguin, and the Gentoo penguin (although there are Emperor Penguins in the deep South of the Antarctic, and King Penguins in the sub-Antarctic, like South Georgia).
+The most commonly sighted penguin species in Antarctica include the Adélie penguin, the Chinstrap penguin (you will see plenty if you go to Orne Harbour), and the Gentoo penguin (although there are Emperor Penguins in the deep South of the Antarctic, and King Penguins in the sub-Antarctic, like South Georgia).

 The Adélie penguin is one of the smallest penguin species, about 46 -71 cm in height.
 They are usually found on ice-free rocky areas close to the shore and have a distinctive black head, white eye ring, and a broad white chest.
 Adélie penguins are known for their comical waddling and their tendency to jump out of the water onto ice floes.

 Chinstrap penguins are slightly larger than Adélies, around 71 to 76 cm in height.
 They are named after the narrow black band that wraps around their chin and are often found on rocky beaches or steep cliffs near the ocean.
 Chinstrap penguins have a dapper and sleek appearance, making them excellent swimmers and divers.